nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. Clientele+ shows a list of persons
+2. Clientele+ shows a list of persons.
-3. User selects the client they wish to modify and provides the updated details
+3. User selects the client they wish to modify and provides the updated details.
-4. Clientele+ updates that client's details
+4. Clientele+ updates that client's details.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

+  * 2a1.
+Clientele+ shows an error message.

   Use case ends.